runar-labs/runar-ts/integration_design_plan_02.md

 ### 17.4 AnyValue (TS) Serialize/Deserialize MUST be Synchronous

-- Match Rust’s synchronous API:
+- Match Rust's synchronous API:
   - `serialize(context?: SerializationContext): Result<Uint8Array>`
   - `deserialize(bytes: Uint8Array, keystore?: CommonKeysInterface): Result<AnyValue>`
 - Under the hood, the NodeJS API `Keys` methods used by the serializer are synchronous (per NAPI surface), so no async/await in serializer paths.